IDGAQ/Java_Data_Structure-Wanli-/README.md

 ### updating....
 ---
 (LinkedList & PriorityQueue is Queue's sons)

-\n(tbh, half of these are useless, l wouldn't learn them unless for a LC or HackerRank competition)
+(tbh, half of these are useless, l wouldn't learn them unless for a LC or HackerRank competition)